4 Tips for Running on Vacation • How to Stay Fit and Have fun

 If you want to run on vacation, you need to balance this with the needs of your significant other, family or friends.
 There is nothing more annoying for your fellow travelers than constantly having to organize their day around your training plan.

-My tip: The best times to go running are early in the morning or late in the evening.
+Timing: The best times to go running are early in the morning or late in the evening.
 Plus, it is a good idea to let your loved ones participate in your running experience: have your significant other, children or friends run along with you – together we are stronger!

 3. Embrace the new opportunities